emo-nikoloff/Technical-University/MySQL/README.md

 # 🐬 MySQL
-My solutions to the tasks from the second year, second semester in **Technical University**
+My solutions to the tasks from the second year, second semester in **Technical University - Sofia**

 ---